-Anxiety is one of the most common mental-health challenges in the UK.
-It can affect how you think, feel and act - and when symptoms become persistent, it can significantly impact daily life.
-If you work in the automotive industry, you may face pressures unique to your role.
+Anxiety is one of the most common mental health challenges in the UK, affecting how you think, feel and act.
+When symptoms become persistent, anxiety can significantly impact daily life - at home, in relationships, and at work.
+If you're looking for anxiety support for automotive workers, Ben is here to help.

 Anxiety in the automotive industry